mucommander/mucommander/readme.txt

   (ticket #137).
 - Fixed a case where the application would freeze when browsing HTTP shares with the tree view enabled (ticket #266).
+- Added the Java runtime version to the 'Version information' section of the 'About' dialog (ticket #274).

 Known issues:
 - Some translations are not up-to-date.
 Refer to